eric-sal/text-gen/README.md

 ex: `;=?:QuestionBlock,n=Blocks` means that the parent for all `QuestionBlock` instances will be named `Blocks` instead of the default `QuestionBlockContainer`.

+Multiple `GameObjects` can be assigned to the same parent container.

 ---

 `;z=` : **Global z-depth** :: _Optional_